Paul Krichell: Scouting style

 When he first started his scouting career, Krichell followed the example of early baseball scouts.
 He traveled with the Yankees for spring training to view his signees playing baseball.
 When the Yankees traveled north to begin their season, Krichell usually followed.
 He also scouted the local newspapers to look for games in which potential prospects were playing.

 Later, his style of scouting was used as a blueprint by scouts to evaluate players.
 He usually ignored the obvious tools such as ability to hit, size, speed, and human power, saying that "any dope" could see it.
 When he scouted a prospect, his top priority was checking that the subject could handle the pressure of playing Major League Baseball.
 When he got word of a promising player, he went to see him play.
 If Krichell liked what he saw, he discussed the player's goals and motivation with him and his family.
 He decided whether the player was ready for the Yankees or one of their farm teams to use.
 He tended to take a risk with players passed by other teams.
 He discounted some of a player's weaknesses if their remaining skills were up to par, for example with Tony Lazzeri, who was a poor fielder.
 Krichell also was one of the first to notice that intelligence mattered in a game filled with uneducated people.
-Most of his signings were college graduates who Krichell believed could take advantage of their ability to think.
+Some of his signings were college graduates who Krichell believed could take advantage of their ability to think.

 At other times, Krichell collected some of the best prospects in an area, normally 300 or more, and put them through a four-day workout.
 It normally consisted of practice in the morning and a full game in the afternoon.
 There, Krichell and his staff sorted through players they believed could become useful in the organization, and dropped those they thought lacked motivation.
-The few players who survived the workout were assigned by Krichell to the Yankees Minor League hierarchy.
+The few players who survived the workout were assigned by Krichell to the Yankees minor league hierarchy.